Decycle/workout/README.md

 ---

 The api keys will be deleted/rotated after the project is graded.
 If you want to use the project after that, you will need to create your own api keys and replace them in `backend/.env`.

+### Note:

+Open http://127.0.0.1:3000/ instead of http://localhost:3000/ .
+The latter's signin function does not work correctly because of auth0's configuration.